-There are a number of steps that must be taken before Shared Parental Leave can be taken.
-There is detailed guidance on www.gov.uk and ACAS also has helpful guides, and it is recommended that any parents seeking to take Shared Parental Leave and claim Shared Parental Pay should look at the guidance carefully and also consult any policies their employers might have.
+Several steps must be taken before Shared Parental Leave can be taken.
+There is detailed guidance to help parents seeking to take Shared Parental Leave and claim Shared Parental Pay.
+They should also consult any policies their employers might have.

 The employee must then give their employer notice of entitlement to take Shared Parental Leave at least 8 weeks before they intend to take leave.
 The notice must include certain information and be accompanied by a declaration form.
-Notice must also be given to claim Shared Parental Pay.
+The notice must also be given to claim Shared Parental Pay.

-An employee is able to submit three separate notices to book leave, provided they are submitted at least 8 weeks before the leave is intended to start.
+An employee can submit three separate notices to book leave, provided they are submitted at least 8 weeks before the leave is intended to start.

-Requests for continuous periods of leave have to be accepted by the employer, but requests for discontinuous periods can be refused.
+Requests for continuous periods of leave must be accepted by the employer, but requests for discontinuous periods can be refused.

-Employers are able to make enquiries about eligibility by asking for a copy of the child's birth certificate and they also can request the contact details for the employee's partner's employer.
+Employers can make enquiries about eligibility by asking for a copy of the child's birth certificate and they also can request the contact details for the employee's partner's employer.
 Such requests must be complied with, within 14 days.

-Employees are advised to discuss their plans with their employers as soon as possible once they have decided they wish to take Shared Parental Leave, in particular if they are considering requesting discontinuous periods of leave, to find out what arrangements the employer might agree to and what plans the employer will have to make to accommodate the leave.
+Employees are advised to discuss their plans with their employers as soon as possible once they have decided they wish to take Shared Parental Leave., Inin particular, if they are considering requesting discontinuous periods of leave, to find out what arrangements the employer might agree to and what plans the employer will have to make to accommodate the leave.

 Similar rights and entitlements to Shared Parental Leave/Pay also apply to parents adopting a child.

-For more information on Shared Parental Leave, visit www.gov.uk or www.acas.org.uk.
+For more information on Shared Parental Leave, visit this website.